frillip/gps-vfd-desk-clock/README.md

 ## Inputs

 There is a single push button and a toggle switch.
-Holding the push button switched between a few different display modes:
- - Hours and minutes
- - Minutes and seconds
- - Seconds and 100ths of seconds
- - Estimated room temperature

-After a number of seconds, the clock will time out, and revert to hours and minutes display.
-The toggle switch is used for enabling/disabling the buzzer, and will also disable the display mode timeout.
+The toggle switch is used to arm/disarm the alarm feature, and the push button is used to navigate the menu via a series of long/short presses.
+Currently it is possible to set:

+ - Timezone offset
+ - Daylight savings time automatic/manual
+ - Daylight savings time offset
+ - Alarm time
+ - Alarm enabled
+ - Buzzer functionality
+ - 12/24 hour display format
+ - Display format (YYYY/MMDD/HHMM/MMSS/SSmm/delta)
+ - Reset WiFi settings
+ - Reset clock settings
+ - Reset all settings

+The menu is implemented in such a way that changes are saved only when a long press is used to confirm the selection.
+If left to time out, the setting will not be saved.

 ## Buzzer

 A self oscillating 5V buzzer beeps at semi-regular intervals.
 If enabled, every hour it beeps 1-12 times, corresponding to the hour, in groupds of 4.
 It also beeps once at 15, 30 and 45 minutes past the hour.
-This could also be potentially used for an alarm feature in the future.
+This is also utilized in for the alarm feature.

 ## Power

 Power is provided through either the USB-C port connected to the ESP or the USB-C connected to the GNSS module.
 This goes through a TPS2113A power mux chip that provides current limiting, inrush current control, and power selection/prioritization.
 It also prevents backfeeding from one USB source to the other if both are connected.
 A LM3671MFX based buck converter provides 3.3V for the GNSS module, PIC, and ESP32.
 Tube voltages are generated using a TPS55340 boost converter IC to give 34V for the grid voltage, and a LM2831Z based buck converter provides the lower 1.65V filament voltage.
+Future hardware revisions will simplify and commonise much of the power supplies to help reduce complexity and cost.

 # How?